philippebonita/bonita-doc/md/database-configuration.md

 | SQL Server | modules/com/sqlserver/main | [module.xml](images/special_code/sqlserver/module.xml) |
 | MySQL | modules/com/mysql/main | [module.xml](images/special_code/mysql/module.xml) |

+    2. Add the JDBC driver jar file to the `main` folder.
+    3. Create a module description file `module.xml` in `main` folder.
-Put the driver jar file in the relevant `main` folder.
+    4. Put the driver jar file in the relevant `main` folder.

-In the same folder as the driver, add the module description file, `module.xml`.
+    5. In the same folder as the driver, add the module description file, `module.xml`.
        This file describes the dependencies the module has and the content it exports.
        It must describe the driver jar and the JVM packages that WildFly 10 does not provide automatically.
        The exact details of what must be included depend of the driver jar.
        **Warning:** You might need to edit the `module.xml` in order to match exactly the JDBC driver jar file name.

 ::: info
-**Note:** By default, when WildFly, it removes any comments from `standalone/configuration/standalone.xml` and formats the file.
+**Note:** By default, WildFly removes any comment from `standalone/configuration/standalone.xml` and formats the file.
 If you need to retrieve the previous version of this file, go to `standalone/configuration/standalone_xml_history`.
 :::